sumankm/GACD-Assignment/README.md

 # README file for Getting and Cleaning Data Course Project
-Suman Mann
+Su Mann
 December 12, 2018

 # Introduction
-This README file explains how the script run_nalysis.R works.
+This README file explains how the script run_analysis.R works.
 The aim here is to document the crucial parts of the script, not to detail every aspect of it.

+It is better to run this script in steps so that structures of the data generated can be seen to get a feel for it.
+Later, these codes for checking structures of the data can be commented out.

 ## What the Script Aims to Do